SiebertT/EnterpriseLinux2017/report/Task 04 DHCP/Report DHCP.md

 3. Add **pr001** to the **vagrant host** file
 4. Add **pr001** to the **host_vars** file
 5. Configure DHCP with the following
-  6. Calculate the subnets
+  6. Add the code to install the downloaded DHCP package and allow the firewall to pass the DHCP services
-  7. Add the subnets
+  7. Set the global domain name
-  8. Add the global domain name and DNS
+  8. Set the global DNS servers, to access the internet outside of the internal network
-  9. Add the global router
+  9. Configure the DHCP subnets
+    10. Set the IP of the subnet and its netmask
+    11. set the DNS servers for the internal Network
+    12. set the maximum lease time in this subnets
+    13. Set up the DHCP pool
+      14. Set the lease time for this specific pool
+      15. Set the begin range for the pool
+      16. Set the end range for the pool
+      17. Allow unknown clients, so it is accessible to workstations
+  18. Set the static DHCP per host, with its MAC and IP address
 10. Test with nmap

 > In order to get the names and syntax of the variables right, check the role documentation carefully